 The mission of the Industrial Partnership team is to detect, promote, assist and protect the inventive activities from research (inventions, know-how and biological materials) conducted at the Institut Pasteur (and in some Institutes of its international network), and transfer there to industrial ...

 With international courses, PhD and postdoctoral traineeship, each institute of the Institut Pasteur International Network (RIIP) contributes to the transmission of knowledge with the training of young researchers all around the world.
 In this context, doctoral and postdoctoral programmes, study ...

-The involvement of TCR/MHC-peptide interactions in the survival of CD4 and CD8 naïve T cells is well documented.
-It has also been proposed lymphopenia driven proliferation (LDP) is controlled by specific TCR/MHC-peptide interactions.
+The involvement of TCR/MHC-peptide interactions in the survival of CD4 and CD8 naïve T cells has been well documented.
+It has been proposed lymphopenia driven proliferation (LDP) is also controlled by TCR/MHC-peptide interactions.
 In both cases, these interactions would be of weak affinity and similar of those involved during thymic positive selection.
 Nevertheless, the nature of these interactions and the overlapping between those involved in the survival vs. LDP of T cells is unknown.

 We asked to which extend TCR specificity determines clonal competition for survival and/or lymphopenia driven proliferation (LDP).
 We found that resident monoclonal T cells in TCR Tg Rag-/- mice, or monoclonal LDP derived TCR Tg T cells in Rag-/- hosts, inhibit the survival and/or the proliferation of T cells presenting the same TCR, but not of TCR Tg T cells bearing a different specificity.
 Using different transfer approaches we extended this notion to polyclonal T cells.
 Our findings show that T TCR-specificity determines peripheral T cell fate and indicate that specific sp-MHC complexes are limiting resources shared between developing, surviving and proliferating T cells.